 A condo or condominium is a private residence owned by a landlord and can be rented out to tenants.
-Like apartments, condos are also located in a community or residential building, however the units are all owned and managed by different landlords and not one central property management company.
+Like apartments, condos are also located in a community or residential building, however, the units are all owned and managed by different landlords and not one central property management company.

-The individual condo owner has the final say on who they approve to rent their unit, and what changes, if any, are allowed.
+In most cases, the individual condo owner has the final say on who they approve to rent their unit, and what changes, if any, are allowed.
 Therefore, renting here is more of a one-on-one or personal experience, unlike renting an apartment.

-The individual landlord is also in charge of everything in the condo, including repairs and maintenance, as it pertains to in the lease.
+The individual landlord is also in charge of everything in the condo, including repairs and maintenance, as it pertains to the lease.
 As a tenant, do a thorough inspection before renting a condo to avoid losing what is a security deposit when you decide to leave.

 Now that we have established that an apartment is owned and managed more often by an organization and a condo by individual landlords, let’s consider other differences below: